What are the DOLE guidelines on paternity leave in the Philippines?

 As such, an eligible employee shall receive seven (7) days of leave credits with full pay.
 Furthermore, the Department of Labor and Employment (DOLE) defines this leave as seven (7) calendar (not working) days.

-An employee can use this benefit after his wife delivers their child.
+An employee can use paternity leave after his wife delivers their child.
 In addition, it can apply to a male employee whose legal wife underwent delivery after a miscarriage.
 However, it is common for male employees to file the leave two (2) days before their wives’ date of delivery.

 Generally, the leave date should be within a reasonable period around the wife’s pregnancy and delivery date.
 Lastly, the law requires fathers to file their leaves within 60 days of their child’s birth.